atiselsts/spacescanner/README.md

 Simply execute the `corunner/source/corunner.py` script, passing the configuration file name as a parameter.

 ## Accessing the results

-CoRunner stores the results in `corunner/results` directory.
+CoRunner stores the results in `corunner/results` directory. **Warning:** for tasks with a large number of jobs these directories can take quite a lot of space on the disk!

 Each optimization task (collection of jobs) is stored in a separate directory.
 This directory contains the configuration of that task, the `.log` file of the execution, and `.csv` file where the results of finished jobs are stored.